Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

 Only successful castings survive.
 By \Cref{prop:bijection}, these biject with performances.
 We verify that each contributes $+1 \cdot w(\casting)$ to $Z$:

-\emph{Weight:} For a successful casting $(\pi, \paths)$, the path product $\prod_I w(P_I)$ runs over exactly the same paths as in the corresponding performance: diagram edges traversed by survivor paths, plus the ghost paths $\Gamma_{j,1}$, $\Gamma_{j,2}$ for each pair~$j$.
-Since both casting and performance weights include the factor $1/k!$, the bijection is weight-preserving.
+\emph{Weight:} For a successful casting $(\pi, \paths)$, the path product $\prod_I w(P_I)$ decomposes into the same edges as in the corresponding performance: collision diagram edges (both incoming segments to collision vertices and survivor paths), plus the ghost paths $\Gamma_{j,1}$, $\Gamma_{j,2}$ for each pair~$j$.
+The bijection is therefore weight-preserving.